-The idea is to pick out a player who is not a big name, but who may be underrated.
-Or, at least, a guy who will need to step up and play a critical role in 2012.
+The idea is to pick out a player who is not a big name, but who might be underrated.
+Or, at least, a guy who will need to step up and play a crucial role in 2012.

 We're going in reverse alphabetical order.